-Whether this is your first time buying a 4 wheeled walker for seniors or you’re simply looking for a change from your current walker, we know how challenging the entire buying process can be.
+Whether this is your first time buying a 4 wheeled walker or you’re simply looking for a change from your current walker, we know how challenging the entire buying process can be.

 Our goal is to make things as simple as possible, so we’ve rounded up seven of the best 4 wheel walkers on the market.
 Enjoy!

 4 Wheel Rollators

 7 Best 4 Wheel Walker Rollators With a Seat

 1. Drive Medical Nitro Euro Style Rollator

 Drive Medical’s Nitro Euro is ideal for those who travel often and need a very portable walker.

 Featuring an aluminum frame, this model is lightweight, and its cross-brace design allows for easy folding and extra stability.

 Two large 10 inch caster wheels in the front make it easier to steer and enhances maneuverability.
 The large front wheels Nitro Euro is ideal for use indoors or outdoors and can easily maneuver a variety of terrains.

 Like all of the other rolling walkers on our list, this model has a built-in chair with backrest.
 There is a lot of storage space in the zippered storage bag that is also included.
 It can also be easily removed if it is not needed.
 A saddle bag attachment helps keep the pouch securely in place even when it is is folded.

 The Nitro Euro has a grip brake system with cables that are designed to be inside the frame for extra safety.